NERC-CEH/fdri-ontology/ontology/doc/ogc-sensor-things.md

 To address this issue, the FDRI data model could be extended to allow a property such as the Dublin Core `dct:identifier` or the SKOS `skos:notation` property to provide a unique identifier string for each resource which could either be derived from the IRI identifier (e.g. by slicing off the common leading part of the IRI identifier, or by hashing the IRI identifier) or could be separately derived or generated (e.g. as UUIDs).

+Alternatively if there are consistent templates for resource identifiers it may be possible to map FDRI resource IRIs into stub identifiers in a consistent manner that does not require any additiona property to store them.

 ### Consider adding a Location resource type

 Consider making a resource type equivalent to the SensorThings Location entity type.
 This would involve moving the properties `hasGeometry`, `hasBoundingBox` etc. which are currently defined on classes such as `EnvironmentalMonitoringFacility` and `GeospatialFeatureOfInterest` into a separate class (possibly using the GeoSPARQL `geos:Feature` class), and then having a specific relation such as `fdri:hasLocation` to relate the facility or feature of interest to its location.

 **NOTE** The use of the `geo:Feature` class may be inappropriate for this purpose as its definition overlaps more strongly with the FDRI `GeospatialFeatureOfInterest` than it does with the SensorThings notion of `Location`.

+### Consider how to ensure a name and descrption for all entities

+In the current FDRI data model, a label is not mandatory, but in the SensorThings API the name property is mandatory for all entities.
+This issue may be addressed either by making an rfds:label, skos:prefLabel and/or dct:title mandatory on the relevant FDRI resource types or by defining an approach to generating labels for resources that do not have any of these properties.

+The issue is the same for the description property in the SensorThings API, although if there is an approach to ensuring that a label is present for all SensorThings entities, the description property could simply repeat this for any entity that does not have an explicit description.